Drought Tolerant Landscaping

 SoCal Yard Transformation: A Step-by-Step Guide to Get the Yard You Want,” is a book available to help homeowners achieve their full water-saving potential, “SoCal Yard Transformation,” assists customers with needed recommendations to create permanent water-use changes.
 The unique handbook-style guide includes easy-to-understand tips from experts, colorful images and humor.

-To receive a FREE book send an email to firstname.lastname@example.org with your name and address and we’ll mail one to you or you can pick one up at the Municipal Utilities and Engineering Department at 35 Cajon St. Suite 15A Redlands, CA
+City of Redlands water customers are eligible to receive a FREE book!
+Just send an email to firstname.lastname@example.org with your name and address and we’ll mail one to you or you can pick one up at the Municipal Utilities and Engineering Department at 35 Cajon St. Suite 15A Redlands, CA. The online version is available here.

 Rain Gardens are a shallow, depressed garden that captures stormwater from from roof tops, gutters, and streets and allows it to infiltrate into the ground within 24-48 hours.
 The soil and sand in rain gardens are able to filter out many pollutants that come off of roof tops and streets.
 Also, rain gardens that are planted with native California plants require 75% less irrigation than grass lawns and can add a unique and beautiful element as an alternative to traditional grass lawns.